 The first real step for a client, and typically before actually Hiring Me, is to fill out the Logo Design Brief.

 Ultimately, the Detailed Brief will be needed to be filled in at some point, usually once a client is OK with the Proposal; the Basic Brief is good to get the initial ball rolling.
-There is also a Microsoft Word version of the Basic Brief for download, if you don't like fillingn in online forms.

 I’ll always forward a copy of the brief back to the client, so even if I’m not to be hired, the client has all that information to hand.

 Once I have the Project Brief, and have soaked up all the information, I’ll work on a Preliminary Proposal.

 This’ll outline the: project scope, budget break-down, deliverables (digital & physical assets), and any other pertinent information.

 Once completed I’ll send this back to the client for approval, or changes if needed.

 Assuming the client is happy with the Preliminary Proposal, I’ll often forward on a Contract.
 Not all clients require a Contract, so I’m happy to work with or without one.

 This will have already been ‘digitally signed’ by myself, and thus only needs the client to accept and sign the Contract themselves.

 Sometimes a client will have an NDA (Non Disclosure Agreement) for me to sign, so I’m always quite happy to do this.